LOCAL FAMILIES RAISE MORE THAN $12,500 FOR AUTISM MVP FOUNDATION'S PROGRAMS DURING AUTISM AWARENESS MONTH

 The third annual Autism MVP Foundation Walk Event is set for Sunday, November 5 with a new location- the Manasquan Boardwalk, in Manasquan, New Jersey.
 Please join us for a great day of family fun, as we raise money for our programs, including our scholarship program launching later this year and a ground breaking initiative called the Autism Program Improvement Project, which is led by Monmouth University's Department of Education and entering its second year in area school districts.

-All walkers will receive a t-shirt, and there will be hot chocolate, coffee and donuts for everyone!
-Registration will begin at 9:30 a.m. and the walk will begin at 11:00 a.m.
+All walkers will receive a t-shirt, and there will be cider and donuts provided by Delicious Orchards.
+And thanks to our new partner, Leggett's Sand Bar, there will be a free food buffet (drinks not included) immediately following the Walk as part of your registration.
+(Be sure to stay and join us for Sunday football!).
+Registration will begin at 9:30 a.m. and the no-pressure, 2-mile walk will start at 11:00 a.m.
 We'll have activities for the kids and special surprises for everyone!
-Registration is $25 for adults and $10 for children 12 and under.
-Registration info will be available in the spring.
+Registration is $30 for adults, $20 for students and $10 for children 12 and under.

 A special thanks to Platinum Sponsor Circle BMW, as well as Circle Hyundai, All State Agent Vince Scanelli, The Allied Group, Hackensack Meridian Health K Hovanian Children's Hospital, OceanFirst Bank, Leggett's Sandbar, our friends "Gra and Nonno" and WRAT 95.9 FM which have already committed to sponsoring the event.
 We are still seeking other companies to support the event to make it even bigger and better than our first two years!
 Anyone interested in sponsoring the event should call Keith Green at 732-870-7977 or contact him via email at kgreen AT autismmvp dot org.